Loading...

 How to consume english palak paneer, mixed salad greens without glucose spikes

-Add a source of protein or healthy fat to your meal, such as a handful of nuts or seeds (like almonds or sunflower seeds) in your salad.
+Include a small portion of healthy fats like avocado, nuts, or seeds in your salad.
 These can help stabilize blood sugar levels.

 Take your time to eat and savor each bite.
-Eating slowly can improve digestion and help prevent overeating, which in turn can reduce glucose spikes.
+Eating slowly can help regulate your body's response to food intake.

 healthspan-mbl